compsoc-edinburgh/discord-sig-bridge/README.md

 # CompSoc <-> SIGs Discord Bridge

-This is a [CompSoc Service](https://github.com/compsoc-edinburgh/deployment) that runs an instance of [MatterBridge](https://github.com/42wim/matterbridge) to relay messages bidirectionally between the CompSoc central Discord server and the various SIG Discord servers.
+This is a CompSoc Service that runs an instance of [MatterBridge](https://github.com/42wim/matterbridge) to relay messages bidirectionally between the CompSoc central Discord server and the various SIG Discord servers.

-The service is hosted on `deployment-host`, as a Docker container.
-On every GitHub push, a Docker image is rebuilt and automatically triggers a re-deployment via a webhook.
+The service is hosted on the [CompSoc k8s cluster](https://github.com/compsoc-edinburgh/CompSoc-k8s/tree/master/services/discord-sig-bridge).
+On every GitHub push, a Docker image is rebuilt and pushes it to ghcr.

 The server/channel configuration is in the `matterbridge.toml` file.